Washington-Ice-Climbing/ice-conditions-map/README.md

     - `region` is one of the following: ["Mt.
 Hood", "Mt.
 Rainier", "I90", "US2", "Mountain Loop", "Highway 20", "Mt.
 Baker", "BC"]
     - `difficulty` is one of the following: ["PD","AD","D","TD","ED"]
 2. Create the folder  `public/routes/<rid>`.
-    - Inside, create a `images` folder (note all photos must be square and should be 1000x1000):
+    - Inside, create a `images` folder (note all photos must be square and should be 1000x1000, and should have a `.jpg` extension):
         - Add a `cover.jpg`.
 This is the cover image on the routes screen.
         - Add a `topo.jpg`.
 This is the topo image on the topos tab.
         - Add any more photos you want.
 These can be displayed on the carousel.